aleksmilivojevic/Weather-and-roadwork-NYC/README.md

 # NYC Street Weather / Roadwork Project

-## Project point

 This project builds street-level NYC features to see whether weather, plow activity, traffic, and prior roadwork help explain or predict later resurfacing / roadwork activity.

-The repo is notebook-first.
-The main workflow is now separated from the older scratch work.

 ## Public data sources visible from the code